-Alyssa Relyea, Board Member, Chairperson of the Women's Outreach Committee, and Volunteer Coordinator
+Alyssa Relyea, MA, Board Member, Chairperson of the Women's Outreach Committee, and Volunteer Coordinator

-Carla Craig, LCSW, MSW, President of Board of Directors, Co-Chairperson of the
+Carla Craig, LCSW, MSW, President of Board of Directors & Chairperson of the Senior Outreach Committee

 Carla has been working as a clinical social worker for many years.
-Working in mental health in out patient and inpatient settings has developed a strong commitment to join AFSP in effort to raise awareness about the importance of mental health treatment, suicide prevention and associated outreach activities.
-Carla proudly supports our fund raising to support critical research, and provide all community activities provided freely.
+Working in mental health in outpatient and inpatient settings has developed a strong commitment to join AFSP in effort to raise awareness about the importance of mental health treatment, suicide prevention and associated outreach activities.
+Carla proudly supports our fundraising to support critical research, and provide all community activities provided freely.
 Carla serves as President of the Illinois Chapter Board, Chair of the Senior Outreach Committee, and a member of the Out of the Darkness Chicagoland Community Walk Committee and is Team Captain of team NCH Thrive! that will be walking in the Chicagoland Walk.
-Twitter
+Follow Carla on Twitter @CarlaLCSW98

-Elaine Larsen, Co-Chairperson of High School Outreach Committee & Chairperson of the Out of the Darkness North Western Illinois Community Walk
+Elaine Larsen, Co-Chairperson of High School and Middle School Outreach Committee & Chairperson of the Out of the Darkness North Western Illinois Community Walk

 Elaine service as Co-chair of the High School Outreach Committee and Chairperson of the Out of the Darkness North Western Illinois Community Walk in Freeport.
 Elaine wanted to become involved with the AFSP after she lost her only child to suicide in 2011.
 Elaine said, "There was nothing I could do to make it better for us, but maybe I could do something to help others."